 What Causes Migraines?

 The exact cause of migraines is unclear.
 They’re known as vascular headaches because they’re thought to be related to changes in blood flow in the brain.
-A popular theory is that blood vessels vasoconstrict and then vasodilate in response to changing levels of chemicals in the brain.
-The changes in chemicals can be triggered by a variety of causes such as food, drinks, fatigue and medication, but it can vary from person to person.
+A popular theory is that blood vessels vasoconstrictor and then vasodilator in response to changing levels of chemicals in the brain.
+The changes in chemicals can be triggered by a variety of causes such as food, drinks, fatigue, and medication, but it can vary from person to person.
 Migraines are common, especially in women.
 One in five women—compared to one in 15 men—suffer from migraines regularly.

 What Triggers Migraines?